uhh-lt/bbb-live-subtitles/README.md

 sudo service freeswitch restart
 ```

+# Add your Server and Keys to the script
+To use the script you need to add your Server and API Keys.
+## esl_to_redis
+Add in line 9 your BBB hostname (or localhost).
+Add in line 14 your Freeswitch password.
+The password is stored in the file "/opt/freeswitch/etc/freeswitch/autoload_configs/event_socket.conf.xml"
+## ws_receiver
+Add in line 62 your BBB hostname (or localhost).
+## mongodbconnector
+To run the mongodbconnector you need to get the Etherpad API Key.
+The Key is stored in /usr/share/etherpad-lite/APIKEY.txt

 # Usage
 To use this project you can run every script on remote machines or if your machine is fast enough all services on the same machine.
 All the scripts need to run before the participants join the conference.
 ASR processing is only loaded once it is needed, otherwise the script stand by and wait for participants to join conferences.
 After the participant leaves the conference or leaves the audio of the conference the ASR stops.
 When the participant joins back the audio with microphone the ASR starts.